anonymousfears/fears/plugin/README.md

 ![Plugin usage](https://raw.githubusercontent.com/anonymousfears/fears/master/.github/image/Plugin_usage.png)

 1. After the plugin is installed, press on the <img src="https://raw.githubusercontent.com/anonymousfears/fears/master/.github/image/play_icon.png" height = 20> icon to start monitoring the method changes.
-2. Implement a set of new methods in the IDE.
+2. Implement a set of new methods in the IDE and save the code changes.
 3. After the newly added methods are identified, the recommendations will be presented in the plugin window.
 4. If the recommendation is applicable, press on the <img src="https://raw.githubusercontent.com/anonymousfears/fears/master/.github/image/quote_icon.png" height = 20> icon to copy the code snippet recommended.